rust-lang/reference/src/type-coercions.md

 anywhere else a coercion can occur.

 Two traits, [`Unsize`] and [`CoerceUnsized`], are used to assist in this process and expose it for library use.
-The compiler following coercions are built-in and, if `T` can be coerced to `U` with one of the, then the compiler will provide an implementation of `Unsize<U>` for `T`:
+The following coercions are compiler built-ins and, if `T` can be coerced to `U` with one of them, then the compiler will provide an implementation of `Unsize<U>` for `T`:

 * `[T; n]` to `[T]`.